Clinical-Language-Cognition-Lab/SONIVA_PAPER/README.md

 ## 🚀 Quick Start

 ### Acoustic Classification
-1. Download the acoustic features from OneDrive and place them in `acoustic_classification/data/`.
+1. Download the acoustic features from the Drive and place them in `acoustic_classification/data/`.
 2. Install dependencies and run:
    ```bash
    cd acoustic_classification